Football in Leeds: Farsley AFC

 Farsley AFC were formed in 2010, following the demise of Farsley Celtic.
-The club secured enrety to the Northern Counties East League Premier Division.
+The club secured entry to the Northern Counties East League Premier Division.
 The original club were founded in 1908 by a group of local men from the village of Farsley, Celtic competed in local leagues around the Leeds area and Hospital Cups before moving into the Yorkshire Football League in the 1940s.
 They stayed in this league until 1982, when the Yorkshire and Midland Leagues merged to form the Northern Counties East League.
 A few successful seasons later Farsley were invited into the Northern Premier League.
 Farsley won promotion to the Conference North in 2005–06 via the play-offs, a success repeated the following season, promoting Celtic into the Conference National.

 Farsley Celtic announced in July 2007 that they were considering changing their name to FC Leeds or Leeds Celtic because Farsley is not well known and so their fanbase is small, a change that could be in place by the 2008–09 season.

 Following promotion to the Conference National, the club lasted one season and were relegated back to Conference North.
 The club went into administration and were unable to fulfill all of their fixtures in the 2009/10 campaign.